alpinechicken/blocmarket/README.md

 Orders and markets are can be created and signed by any user and accompanied by a signed timestamp.
 Collateral is calculated simulataneously across all markets.
 A market can have any number of branches which all settle within the bounds of previous markets on the branch.

-The two main applicaitons are for event prediction markets (minimum = 0, maximum = 1), and for bounded futures contracts.
+The two main applications are event prediction markets (minimum = 0, maximum = 1), and bounded futures contracts (futures contracts with a minimum and maximum payoff).

-Data is maintained in six tables with postgress, though it will run with sqlite and othere.
+Data is maintained in six tables with postgress, though it will run with sqlite and others.
 The API uses flask and is generally running on Heroku with these endpoints:

 https://blocmarket.herokuapp.com/createUser